Qureshi meets Egyptian President Al Sisi

 While appreciating the stability and progress achieved by Egypt under the leadership of President Sisi, the foreign minister stressed that the vision of “Naya Pakistan” was predicated on economic connectivity and ensuring peace within and beyond its borders.

-According to the Foreign Office, President Sisi welcomed the foreign minister and reciprocated the warm feelings of the Pakistanieadership.
+According to the Foreign Office, President Sisi welcomed the foreign minister and reciprocated the warm feelings of the Pakistani leadership.
 He also accepted an invitation to visit Pakistan at the earliest opportunity.

 Qureshi said his visit indicated Pakistan’s keenness to reinvigorate traditional bilateral relationship rooted in shared faith, culture and values.
 The minister briefed the Egyptian president on the situation in Pakistan’s neighbourhood, in particular Pakistan’s efforts to facilitate the Afghan peace process, the ongoing human rights violations in the Indian Occupied Jammu and Kashmir (IOJ&K), and continued denial of the Kashmiri people’s legitimate right to self-determination.